 A skin prick test involves a simple prick with a metal or plastic applicator.
 A doctor or nurse will firmly press the applicator onto your skin to apply a small amount of the suspected allergen.
 If you have a positive result, you’ll see a small swelling in the area in 15 to 20 minutes.

 If your child is too young to tell you if they are bothered by some fruit, keep a close eye when trying new things and monitor any reactions.

 Call for medical help right away if you suspect anaphylaxis.
 If your allergy is severe your doctor will recommend that you carry an EpiPen with you.

-If you think you or someone in your family is allergic or sensitive to citrus, the elimination diet is the best way to keep safe.
-Avoid the following citrus-containing foods:
+If you think you or someone in your family has had a severe allergic reaction to citrus, an elimination diet is the safest way to avoid future reactions.

 Foods to avoid

 - Avoid anything from raw citrus fruit to citrus fruit juice.
 Check the label when buying other types of juices as well, as sometimes citrus juice will be mixed in for some extra punch.